cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 For web distributions, can configure CloudFront to

-- require <font color=red> viewers use HTTPS to request the objects </font>
+- require <font color=OrangeRed> viewers use HTTPS to request the objects </font>
   - encrypt connections when CloudFront communicates with viewers.

-- configure <font color=red> CloudFront to use HTTPS to get objects </font> from your origin,
+- configure <font color=OrangeRed> CloudFront to use HTTPS to get objects </font> from your origin,
   - encrypt connections when CloudFront communicates with your origin.

-- configure CloudFront to <font color=red> require HTTPS to communicate with both viewers and origin </font>
+- configure CloudFront to <font color=OrangeRed> require HTTPS to communicate with both viewers and origin </font>
   - when CloudFront receives a request for an object:
   1. A viewer submits an HTTPS request to CloudFront.
      - There's some SSL/TLS negotiation between the viewer and CloudFront.